jimangel/jimangel.io/content/posts/2022-12-31-vmware-homelab-p1-intro-and-considerations/index.md

 The 2nd and 3rd part of this series are more technical, covering the exact steps I took to build my lab.

-## Audience
+## Why you should read this

+If you desire to rebuild your entire vSphere environment under 2 hours and with less than 10 commands ([my exact commands](https://gist.github.com/jimangel/5bd4f5d19380f487c9c82c4b5405ab42)).
+You can also jump to the [Conclusion in Part 3](/posts/vmware-series-p3-network-storage/#conclusion).

-Anyone interested in homelabs and VMware with a general infrastructure background.
+This post is written for anyone that's interested in homelabs and VMware.
 It's a bonus if you've used VMware before as this might serve as a refresher.

 It's important to understand the distinction between **homelab** and a **production**.
 My choices would be very different if I was designing a production system.
 They would also be different if I didn't use NUCs for hosts, as you'll find out.